VideoEngager/SmartVideo-Android-SDK-Demo-App/README.md

 ### Short url call
 You can use this method of SDK to make you own implementation for Escalation or Schedule scenarios.
-If your users receives special VeVisitorVideoCall Url you can pass it in ```VeVisitorVideoCall(Url:String)``` and SDK will call asociated Agent.
+If your users receives special VeVisitorVideoCall Url you can pass it in ```VeVisitorVideoCall(Url:String)``` and SDK will call associated Agent.
 Example:
 ```kotlin
 val veVisitorUrl="https://videome.leadsecure.com/ve/aBcDef"